Commonly, we try to stop to think about the value proposition definition. We take an attempt at simplifying how we look

 A piece of software that helps automate an existing manual process is an example of this.

 Business value: When technical value is delivered, it can work its way up and create improvements at the business level.
 Usually, these are seen in the areas of revenue, costs, and/or delivery of services.

 To continue with the same example, if you automate a manual process, in turn, their costs will decrease because the need for labor decreases.

-Personal value: Typically, you’ll see value delivered at the personal level when technical and business value are achieved.
+Personal value: Typically, you’ll see value delivered at the personal level when technical and business value is achieved.
 There are personal benefits that will be evident to the prospect and their employees.
 They can be improved work environment, improved compensation, and/or improved career path.

 It can lead to a better work-life balance for the prospect that buys from you if you assist a business in automation and decreasing costs because they may have to work less on the weekends.

 Bringing it all Together

-You can clearly see that the is a statement or sentence which clearly explains how you help your prospects and clients since we’ve broken the concept of value down.
-In addition, if you break down the value you offer into the three levels which are technical, business, and personal, you can then have three versions of your value proposition with one for each level.
+You can clearly see that the is a statement or sentence that clearly explains how you help your prospects and clients since we’ve broken the concept of value down.
+In addition, if you break down the value you offer into the three levels, which are technical, business, and personal, you can then have three versions of your value proposition with one for each level.

 SalesScripter provides a call script tool that helps sales pros with the value proposition definition.